chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 # Instruction: How to Run RAG Turorial Code

-## 0. How to run the code in the repository
+## 0. How to run the code in this repository on TACC

 After you retrieve the code and data from github, change directory into your RAG_tutorial direcotory where the content resides, and either submit a job with [SBATCH](https://tacc.github.io/TeachingWithTACC/02.running_jobs/) (after you adapt the slurm script according to your account information on TACC)